SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 These are the _dangerously stupid_ people we have to remove systematically from every elected office.

+## Addendum 2024-Apr-02: A Baysian Coda

+We've [added a post]({{ site.baseurl }}/springtime-for-shutdowns-2/) showing the posterior Beta distribution for the probability of shutdown when each party controls the House.

 ---

 ## Notes &amp; References